cctuan/vff-app/README.md

 Maria is a college student interested in current events but often unsure about the reliability of news she reads online.

-1. Maria signs up for 3F and completes the onboarding process, receiving a small amount of VP.
+1. Maria signs up for VFF and completes the onboarding process, receiving a small amount of VP.
-2. She takes several media literacy courses on 3F, earning more VP and increasing her reputation.
+2. She takes several media literacy courses on VFF, earning more VP and increasing her reputation.
 3. Maria starts participating in low-stakes fact-checking using her VP.
 4. As her accuracy and reputation grow, she earns more VP and converts some to TC.
 5. With her TC, Maria now participates in high-stakes fact-checking of major news stories.